TrusAuth/Simple-Web-Publish/repository/readme.md

 Root OID number is: `1.3.6.1.4.1.58723`

-This page is used to publish the information of OIDs distribution and the detail of OIDs.
+This page is used to publish the information of OID distribution and the details of OID.

-Latest: 04/08/2022
+Latest: 04/09/2022 UTC

 ## Distribution